 Will Thomas of New Hampshire Veterans for Peace reports that the "NH Rebellion" walkers arrived in Nashua, NH on January 24th, 2014 to complete their journey in honor of Doris "Granny D" Hancock.
 The walk was to protest the overbearing influence of money in politics, and was joined by Ben Cohen, co-founder of Ben & Jerry's, who is committed to this cause, and who arranged for Ben & Jerry's ice cream to be available at the end of the walk.

 Will Thomas distributed our flyers drawing attention to Ben & Jerry's sales in illegal, Jewish-only settlements.
 NH Veterans for Peace is one of nearly 260 organizations that has endorsed our call to end this commercial complicity with Israel's occupation and settlement regime.

 Granny D achieved national fame when, between the ages of 88 and 90, she walked over 3,200 miles (5,100 km) across the continental United States to advocate for campaign finance reform.

 Our specially designed greeting card was given to shoppers in Burlington, to worshippers at 3 churches in Montpelier, people at an afternoon concert at a local Unitarian Church, a Messiah sing-along in Stowe and to employees at B∓J’s scoop shop in Burlington and its Waterbury factory.
 The card combined Banksy's artwork and text about Bethlehem obtained from If Americans Knew with "Season’s Greetings", a quote about Palestine from the late Nelson Mandela, and our demand that Ben & Jerry's cease selling ice cream in illegal Israeli settlements.

 A package of fair trade gifts (Palestinian olive oil) and greeting cards were delivered to Ben & Jerry's corporate headquarters during the holiday season.
 Attached greeting cards featuring Banksy's image of the separation wall near Bethlehem included the message 'We hope to work with you for a Just Peace in 2014'.

-Ben & Jerry's CEO, Jostein Solheim, was a featured speaker at "Making Dough, Making Change", an event featuring socially responsible business leaders held at the University of Vermont on September 26.
+Ben & Jerry's CEO, Jostein Solheim, was a featured speaker at "Making Dough, Making Change", an event featuring socially responsible business leaders held at the University of Vermont on September 26th, 2013.

-During the evening's question and answer session, Mr. Solheim was challenged by Nolan Rampy, an activist with Students for Justice in Palestine-UVM and the International Socialist Organization, to explain how his company could reconcile its social mission with selling ice cream in Jewish-only settlements in Occupied Palestine.
+During the evening's question and answer session, Mr. Solheim was challenged by Nolan Rampy, an activist with Students for Justice in Palestine-UVM and the International Socialist organization, to explain how his company could reconcile its social mission with selling ice cream in Jewish-only settlements in Occupied Palestine.